Fractures and Bone Loss

 Similarly, women are impacted by RA more often than men.
 RA occurs about 2 to 3 times as often in women than in men.
 It makes sense that, because of these factors, osteoporosis commonly affects women with RA.1-3,5

-This is especially true as this group reaches menopause and during the post-menopausal years, when the risk for osteoporosis is normally the highest.
-Women with RA, who already face a risk of bone loss associated with chronic inflammation, face additional increased risk of osteoporosis from menopause.
-This means that they are at extremely high risk for fractures and other complications associated with continued bone loss.2
+This is especially true as women age and reach menopause and postmenopause, when the risk for osteoporosis usually is the highest.
+Women with RA, who already face a risk of bone loss due to RA inflammation, face an additional increased risk of osteoporosis from menopause.
+This places these women at high risk for fractures and other complications associated with continued bone loss.1-3,5

 Reducing your risk for bone loss

 Even if you are at a greater risk for bone loss, there are things you can do to reduce your risk:2,3,5-7